TobikoData/sqlmesh/docs/guides/notifications.md

 Notifications are configured with `notification targets`.
 Targets are specified in a project's [configuration](https://sqlmesh.readthedocs.io/en/stable/reference/configuration/) file (`config.yml` or `config.py`), and multiple targets can be specified for a project.

-A project's notifications can be global *or* user-specific, but not both (with one exception).
-If both are present in a configuration file, SQLMesh will ignore the global notification targets.
+A project may specify both global and user-specific notifications.
+Each target's notifications will be sent for all instances of each [event type](#sqlmesh-event-types) (e.g., notifications for `run` will be sent for *all* of the project's environments), with one exception for audit failures.

-[Audit](../concepts/audits.md) failures are the exception to this rule if four conditions are met:
+[Audit](../concepts/audits.md) failure notifications can be sent for specific models if five conditions are met:

 1. A model's `owner` field is populated
 2. The model executes one or more audits
 3. The owner has a user-specific notification target configured
-4. The notification target `notify_on` key includes audit failure events
+4. The owner's notification target `notify_on` key includes audit failure events
+5. The audit fails in the `prod` environment

-When those conditions are met, global notification specifications will be honored and the audit owner will be notified if their audit failed in the `prod` environment.
+When those conditions are met, the audit owner will be notified if their audit failed in the `prod` environment.

 There are three types of notification target, corresponding to the two [Slack notification methods](#slack-notifications) and [email notification](#email-notifications).
 They are specified in either a specific user's `notification_targets` key or the top-level `notification_targets` configuration key.